 HTTPS is a ranking factor for Google

 Google has announced that HTTPS is a factor they used to determine search rankings.
-That means HTTPS websites will be prioritized in search rankings over HTTP websites.
-With the rules of search becoming stricter by the day, any advantage you can use to help your website stand out amongst millions of competitorsis one you should take!
+That means HTTPS websites will be prioritised in search rankings over HTTP websites.
+With the rules of search becoming stricter by the day, any advantage you can use to help your website stand out amongst millions of competitors is one you should take!

 How to secure your website